petter-holmberg/elements/README.md

 ## Side effects

 `for_each` takes a loadable range and a procedure of arity 1.
+It applies the procedure on each value in the range, returning a `pair` containing a cursor and the procedure.
+The cursor points at the position where the iteration has stopped (which may not be reachable a second time), and the procedure is returned as it could have accumulated information during the traversal.

-It applies the procedure on each value in the range, returning a `for_each_result` containing a cursor and the procedure.
+`for_each_n` takes a loadable cursor, a count, and a range and a procedure of arity 1.
+It applies the procedure on each value in the range, returning a `pair` containing a cursor and the procedure.
 The cursor points at the position where the iteration has stopped (which may not be reachable a second time), and the procedure is returned as it could have accumulated information during the traversal.

 ## Quantifiers